dojo/docs/developer/design/loader.rst

 Of course there are many reasons other than feature availability that cause code to be used/unused.
 For example, recall that configuration can be passed by the data-dojo-config attribute in the script element that loads dojo.js.
-The function that sniffs the page for the correct script element and then decodes and evalutes the data-dojo-config attribute is useless if the configuration for a particular application is set via the dojoConfig global variable.
+The function that sniffs the page for the correct script element and then decodes and evaluates the data-dojo-config attribute is useless if the configuration for a particular application is set via the dojoConfig global variable.

 In most situations like this, the best design is to factor out such code into a separate module that is then simply not